matthew-sudo2/Bulldog-Buddy-Smart-AI-Assistant-Retrieval-Augmented-Generation/README.md

 1. Go to http://localhost:3000
 2. Click "Sign Up"
-3. Enter email and create password
+3. Enter your email and create a secure password
 4. Set your display name
 5. Start chatting!